Kusum2000/locate-missing-people-ai-django/README.md

 ### Start match with Missing People in the database

-### Email is sent to Admin and the user who filed the FIR if, the person is found
+### When the missing person is found, an email is sent to Admin and the user who filed the FIR

 ### File a new missing case